M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 ```

 From the information above, we can see that this IP address is owned by Cloudflare.
 This indicates that all our requests are routed through the CDN.

-There are various methods available to potentially retrieve the real IP address of the server.
-The most effective one is looking for misconfigurations;
-The application may inadvertently leak its server IP through various channels: exposed services on specific ports, custom HTTP headers, outdated DNS records, and numerous other avenues.

 ## SSL-ceritifcates